ncatlab/nlab-content/pages/3/6/6/3/23663/content.md

 In addition, not every strictly irrational number is the limit of the series
 $$\sum_{n = 0}^\infty i + \frac{d(n)}{10^{n + 1}}$$
-given by a non-repeating infinite decimal representation.
-However, it is still the case that every strictly irrational number which is also a [[Cauchy real number]] is the limit of such a series given by a non-repeating infinite decimal representation.
+given by a strictly non-repeating infinite decimal representation.
+However, it is still the case that strictly irrational numbers which are also a [[Cauchy real number]] are interdefinable with strictly non-repeating infinite decimal representation.

 ## See also ##